Al0nsoB/Al0nsoB/README.md

 <h1>Hi, I'm Alonso!</h1>

-<p> This is a little information about my projects on IFP and you can se my differents skills </p>
+<p> I'm a future videogame programer and since i was a kid I have a lot of interest in videogames, programming and tecnology  </p>

 <h2> Multiplatform Application Developer </h2>
 <h3>Skills</h3>